annan-tang/annan-tang.github.io/_pages/about.md

                 <!-- Right side content -->
                 <a style="text-decoration: none;">Run Like a Dog: Learning Based Whole-Body Control Framework for Quadruped Gait Style Transfer</a>
                 <p>Fulong Yin*, <strong>Annan Tang*</strong>, Liangwei Xu, Yue Cao, Yu Zheng, Zhengyou Zhang, Xiangyu Chen, *(co-first authors)</p>
                 <p>In this paper, a learning-based whole-body locomotion controller is proposed, which enables quadruped robots to perform running in the style of real animals.
-We use a low-level controller based on multi-rigid body dynamics to calculate desired torques for each joint, while the high-level neural network policy planning the expected gait and foothold.</p>
+We use a low-level controller based on multi-rigid body dynamics to calculate desired torques for each joint, while the high-level neural network policy plans the expected gait and foothold.</p>
                 <p>
                     <a href="https://www.youtube.com/watch?v=g_0dtaTxG2M" style="text-decoration: none;">[Video]</a>
                     <a href="https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9636805&tag=1" style="text-decoration: none;">[Paper]</a>